-Many people have worked tiredlessly to make WORLD SICKLE CELL DAY happen!
+Ms. Ebaskisse, along with many other people have worked tirelessly to make WORLD SICKLE CELL DAY happen!
 Our Sickle Cell Community thanks each and every one them.

 We will continue to assist, by inviting our Sickle Cell Community to join in and share their individual WSCD activities, events, pictures, etc.